ToshioCP/Gtk4-tutorial/gfm/sec5.md

 ![GtkTextView](../image/screenshot_tfv1.png)

 There's an I-beam pointer in the window.
-You can add or delete any characters on the GtkTextview.
-And your change is kept in the GtkTextBuffer.
+You can add or delete any characters on the GtkTextview, and your changes are kept in the GtkTextBuffer.
-If you add more characters than the limit of the window, the height of the window extends.
+If you add more characters beyond the limit of the window, the height increases and the window extends.
-If the height gets bigger than the height of the display screen, you won't be able to control the size of the window back to the original size.
+If the height gets bigger than the height of the display screen, you won't be able to control the size of the window, and change it back to the original size.
-It's a problem and it shows that there exists a bug in the program.
+This is a problem and shows that there is a bug in our program.
-You can solve it by putting a GtkScrolledWindow between the GtkApplicationWindow and GtkTextView.
+This can solve it by adding a GtkScrolledWindow between the GtkApplicationWindow and GtkTextView.

 ### GtkScrolledWindow

 What we need to do is:

-- Create a GtkScrolledWindow instance and insert it to the GtkApplicationWindow as a child.
+- Create a GtkScrolledWindow and insert it as a child of the GtkApplicationWindow; and
-- insert the GtkTextView to the GtkScrolledWindow as a child.
+- Insert the GtkTextView widget to the GtkScrolledWindow as a child.

 Modify `tfv1.c` and save it as `tfv2.c`.
-The difference between these two files is very little.
+The difference between these two files is small.

 ~~~
 $ cd tfv; diff tfv1.c tfv2.c